Electronics Recycling in Virginia

 Find certified e-waste disposal facilities near you

-Electronics Recycling Guide for Virginia
+About Electronics Recycling in Virginia

 Virginia is home to 3 certified electronics recycling centers, making it easier than ever for neighbors and local businesses to responsibly part with old computers, phones, TVs, and other electronic devices.
-The city actively supports electronics recycling through local programs and partnerships with certified facilities.
-Plus, Virginia hosts special e-waste collection events throughout the year, making it even easier for residents to dispose of old electronics safely.
-We've personally verified 2 businesses to ensure they follow legitimate recycling practices that protect both your data and our environment.

 Recycling Centers (3)